DeplanckeLab/TFseqTools/README.md

 If the output looks something like java version "1.8.x" (or above), you are good to go.
 If not, you may need to update your version; see the [Oracle Java website](http://www.oracle.com/technetwork/java/javase/downloads/) to download the latest JRE (for users) or JDK (for developers).

-- **Picard:**
+- **htsjdk:**
-The software relies on [Picard Tools](http://broadinstitute.github.io/picard/), but the Picard JAR is already embedded in the released JAR, so no need to install it yourself.
+The software relies on **htsjdk-2.24.1.jar**, but the JAR is already embedded in the released JAR, so no need to install it yourself.

 ### 1.2 Sequencing output, and mapping
 After sequencing your enriched TF-seq libraries, you should obtain two fastq files: